myleskeller/FlipPhone/docs/codelab.md

     }
 ```

-For demonstration purposes, we will add functionality in the app to create ten random restaurants when we click the "Add Random Items" button in the overflow menu.
+For demonstration purposes, we will add functionality in the app to create ten random phones when we click the "Add Random Items" button in the overflow menu.
 Fill in the `onAddItemsClicked()`:

 ```
     private void onAddItemsClicked() {
-        // Get a reference to the restaurants collection CollectionReference restaurants = mFirestore.collection("restaurants");
+        // Get a reference to the phones collection CollectionReference phones = mFirestore.collection("phones");

         for (int i = 0; i < 10; i++) {
-            // Get a random Restaurant POJO
+            // Get a random Phone POJO
-            Restaurant phone = RestaurantUtil.getRandom(this);
+            Phone phone = PhoneUtil.getRandom(this);

-            // Add a new document to the restaurants collection restaurants.add(phone);
+            // Add a new document to the phones collection phones.add(phone);
         }
     }
 ```

 There are a few important things to note about the code above:

-*   We started by getting a reference to the `"restaurants"` collection.
+*   We started by getting a reference to the `"phones"` collection.
 Collections are created implicitly when documents are added, so there was no need to create the collection before writing data.
-*   Documents can be created using POJOs, which we use to create each Restaurant doc.
+*   Documents can be created using POJOs, which we use to create each Phone doc.
-*   The `add()` method adds a document to a collection with an auto-generated ID, so we did not need to specify a unique ID for each Restaurant.
+*   The `add()` method adds a document to a collection with an auto-generated ID, so we did not need to specify a unique ID for each Phone.

 Now run the app again and click the "Add Random Items" button in the overflow menu to invoke the code you just wrote: